 Adventure starts here

-Best time to visit: Nov–Apr for calm seas and sunny days.
+Wander turquoise lagoons and snorkel vibrant coral gardens — best time to visit is November–April for calm seas and sunny days.

 Learn about Maldives